Agenda

 • Why investing in scientific leadership and public health intelligence is essential for national resilience and sustainability.

-Panel Discussion: Harm Reduction in Environmental Sustainability
+Fireside Chat: Harm Reduction in Environmental Sustainability

 • Transitioning to renewable energy sources to reduce environmental degradation.